PeluxGit/ElvUI-Dynamic-Raid-Frames/README.md

 5. **Actions** tab → **Custom Init**:
    - Paste the contents of `weakAura/EDRF_OnInit.lua` from this repo.
 6. **Done**.
 The aura will react automatically as you join/leave groups, zone, or exit combat.

 ---

-## Troubleshooting

-- **Header doesn’t switch:** Ensure your ElvUI profile defines the headers listed in `HEADERS` and that they’re enabled.
-- **Layout looks different than expected:** That’s ElvUI’s own settings (size, growth direction, groups per row/column, etc.).
-EDRF only selects the header and enforces the four minimal knobs listed above.

----